Etiopathogenesis

 • angiokeratoma (Resende de Jesus, 2018) Angiokeratoma Angiokeratoma

-• preferentially located in the lower abdomen, genitalia, buttocks, flanks, and extensor surfaces of the upper limbs, less on mucous membranes and other parts of the body
+• preferentially located in the lower abdomen, genitalia, buttocks, flanks, and extensor surfaces of the upper limbs, less frequently on mucous membranes and other parts of the body

 • angiectasia – small, slightly raised, purple-red dilated blood vessels.
 The number and size of the lesions increase with age